meerkat-citronella/meerkat-citronella.github.io/Content.md

 Every Chrome Extension comes packages with a file called `manifest.json`.
 The manifest is used to orchestrate the Chrome Extension and instruct Chrome how and where to run your JavaScript components.

-First, create a `manifest.json` and add it to the `public` directory.
 Here is what our `manifest.json` should look like:

 ```json
 {